 If pet-sitting isn’t your ideal idea of retirement work, other options in the gig economy — just to name a few — include:

-- House-sitting (examples of websites that enable this type of work include Rover and Thumbtack)
+- House-sitting.
+Examples of websites that help you find this type of work include Rover and Thumbtack.

 Have you ever done any freelance work or otherwise worked in the gig economy?
 Tell us about your experience below or on our Facebook page.